logtd/ComfyUI-InstanceDiffusion/README.md

 Then run `pip install -r requirments.txt` within the cloned repo (although if you have already set up ComfyUI you should have all these requirements already).

 ### How to Configure Models
-Download each of these checkpoints and place them into the Installation Directory within `ComfyUI/custom_nodes/ComfyUI-InstanceDiffusion/` directory created.
+Download each of these checkpoints and place them into the Installation Directory within `ComfyUI/models/instance_models/` directory.

 | Model Name | URL | Installation Directory |
 |------------|-----|------------------------|